heig-vd-tweb2017/impoved-github-analytics-server/README.md

-# Project - Github Analytics
+# Project - Improved Github Analytics
 This project is conducted for the course "TWEB-2017", at HEIG-VD, Switzerland.

-* Teacher: Olivier Liechti.
+* Teacher: Olivier Liechti
-* Authors: Ludovic Delafontaine & Michela Zucca.
+* Authors: Ludovic Delafontaine & Michela Zucca

 ## Foreword
-This is an improved version of the original Github Analytics project you can find [here](https://github.com/heig-vd-tweb2017/github-analytics-server).
+This is an improved version of the original Github Analytics project you can find [here](https://heig-vd-tweb2017.github.io/github-analytics-client).
 The following elements have changed or have been improved:

+Client side:

+* Use of [Yeoman](http://yeoman.io) to generate the folders structure
+* Use of [Grunt](https://gruntjs.com/) to pack and deploy the application
+* Use of [socket.io](https://socket.io/) to emit new results to the client
+* Use of [AngularJS](https://angularjs.org/) for the frontend

+Server side:

 * Use of [Javascript Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
 * Use of [GraphQL](http://graphql.org/) with the [GitHub API v4](https://developer.github.com/v4/)